Recent developments with eBay Inc. (EBAY) have led to the company’s beta value being reach 1.35 cents. - News Daemon

 eBay Inc. (NASDAQ: EBAY) Trading Performance Indicators

-Check out the current performance indicators for eBay Inc. (EBAY).
-In the past quarter, the stock posted a quick ratio of 2.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.40.
-Likewise, its price to free cash flow for the trailing twelve months is 15.80.
+You can see what eBay Inc. (EBAY) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 2.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.48.
+Likewise, its price to free cash flow for the trailing twelve months is 16.37.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.20, a number that is poised to hit 0.99 in the next quarter and is forecasted to reach 4.57 in one year’s time.